totalite/.github/profile/README.md

-# Totalite
+# TotaLite
-This is the github organisation of the totalite team.
-All of the code that goes in to making the totalite solution work, from sensor formware to client dashboards, is hosted in a repository here.
+This is the github organisation of the TotaLite team.
+All of the code that goes in to making the TotaLite solution work, from sensor formware to client dashboards, is hosted in a repository here.
 The rest of this readme will contain our way of working with git(hub).
 If you are not a contributor this will probably not be of interest to you.

 ## Repositories